-Although, it’s always recommended to use a password on any account, it can be a tedious process having to enter a long and complex password every time you want to use your Windows 10 PC.
-However, if you’re the only person who will be using the device, and you’re on a secure physical location, you configure the operating system to skip the Lock screen and sign in automatically into your account.
+Although it is always recommended to use a password on an account, it can be a tedious process having to enter a long and complex password every time Windows 10 starts.
+However, if you are the only person who uses the device or are in a secured physical location, you configure the system to automatically sign in to your account, skipping the Lock screen.

 Uncheck the User must enter a user name and password to use this computer option.

 Confirm your Microsoft account (email address) or local account information.